Lnvictor/Lnvictor/README.md

-- 🔭 I’m currently working on Kumulus
+- 🔭 I’m currently working on Shipay
-- 🌱 I’m currently learning Python, JavaScript and C#.
+- 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate on Python community
 - 📫 How to reach me: @pereiraa_victor on Instagram